SysCAD Marshal

 Slots

-The SysCAD Marshal Slots table are explained in the IO Tag List (or Driver Slot) file (xxx.mdb or xxx.xls)
+The SysCAD Marshal Slots table is explained in the IO Tag List (or Driver Slot) file section.

-Note that this file can now be named freely, as long as the correct association is made in the .scm file under the [Databases] section.
+This file can have any name as long as the correct association is made in the .scm file under the [Databases] section.

 Links